dustinturp/STLCallsToService/README.md

 |December    |   |

-* 2017 May stats are at the end of the doc and has a second doc for may.
+* 2017 May stats are at the end of the doc and has a second doc.
 Addional columns are present in 2017May.

 http://www.slmpd.org/Crimereports.shtml